-St M also offers a mountain biking program and baseball clinics.
+St M also offers a mountain biking program (taking advantage of a trail system on our 70 acre Singleton Campus), as well as baseball clinics.

 Beginning in fifth grade, our students may participate in the FIRST LEGO League robotics challenge.
 Working in teams, students design and program a LEGO robot to complete the challenge tasks.
-Students investigate the challenge theme and propose solutions to the problem.
-Themes change each year and have included the exploration of Mars and the Arctic, climate change, nanotechnology and transportation.
-Awards emphasize gracious competition, the team’s creativity in approaching the challenge and the development of their robot.
+Students also investigate the challenge theme and propose solutions to the problem though a strategic research project.
+Themes change each year and have included the exploration of Mars and the Arctic, climate change, nanotechnology, transportation, and hydrodynamics.
+Awards emphasize gracious competition, the team’s creativity in approaching the challenge and the development/engineering of their robot.

 At local and state competitions, the robot’s success is secondary to the students’ demonstration of teamwork and their research into the challenge issue.
 St. Michael’s teams have enjoyed much success in FLL competitions, including invitations to the Virginia state tournaments each year.